prometheus-operator/kube-prometheus/docs/customizing.md

 $ kubectl apply -f manifests/
 ```

-> Note that due to some CRD size we are using kubeclt server-side apply feature which is generally available since
+> Note that due to some CRD size we are using kubectl server-side apply feature which is generally available since
 > kubernetes 1.22.
 If you are using previous kubernetes versions this feature may not be available and you would need to
 > use `kubectl create` instead.